openharmony/docs/docs-en/quick-start/faqs-0.md

 3. Change the serial port number in the dialog box and click  **OK**.
 4. Press  **Enter**  in the dialog box to check whether any command output is displayed after the connection is established.

+-   **Possible Cause 2**

+    The U-boot of the board is damaged.

+-   **Solutions**

-**Solution 2: Burn the U-boot.**
+    Burn the U-boot.

     If the fault persists after you perform the preceding operations, the U-boot of the board may be damaged.
 You can burn the U-boot by performing the following steps:

 1. Obtain the U-boot file.